netzero-labs/netzero-labs/docs/alerting/Alerting.md

 Once you confirm the issue, the first step for solar production issues is to turn the system off and on again.
 For details, see Tesla's documentation: [Troubleshooting Your System](https://www.tesla.com/support/energy/solar-panels/after-installation/troubleshooting-your-system).

 For Powerwall issues, make sure the side switches are on, and breakers are not open.
 Then follow the troubleshooting guide above.
 If power-cycling the system does not resolve the issue, contact your installer or Tesla support.

-## Questions or Issues

-If you have any questions or encounter any issues, please submit them via [Netzero Issues](https://github.com/netzero-labs/netzero/issues).